Raashil/raashil-portfolio/README.md

 ## Usage

-This project includes several components and utilities that you can use and modify to create your own personalized portfolio.
+This project includes several components and utilities.
 Here is an overview of the main files and directories:

 - `components/`: Contains reusable UI components.
 - `app/`: Contains the Next.js app.